Ematrion/rstt/README.md

 - :computer: Automated simulation workflow
 - :page_with_curl: Document your model by referercing class sources
 - :chart_with_upwards_trend: Enhance Analysis by comparing trained models to simulation models.
-- :wrench: Design and integrate your own custom componen
+- :wrench: Design and integrate your own custom components
 - :question: Support and advise on [Discord](https://discord.gg/CyB3Ptf3)